 Creating community and frequent communication are cornerstones of typical frequent flyer programs, not unlike a recent pilot program in Taiwan aimed at increasing diabetes education and self-management of care.
 DKSH-supported nurses worked in hospitals, attempting to clear any and all obstacles to affordability and adherence.
 The team provided education and hands-on support for drug intake, medical reimbursement, insurance claim filing, and patient follow-up.
 Educating both patients and hospital staff, these nurses worked in a hospital for 12-40 months to empower others.
 A call center also supported this efforts, reminding patients about re-visits and answering questions.
 Again, the program is a success.
 Adherence rates more than quadrupled, along with sales.
 DKSH will continue to replicate this program and its success in other markets.

 The pharmaceutical industry can learn a lot from airlines, and we have just begun.
 Loyalty programs can be a strong tool for adherence, leading to higher sales and healthier patients.
 Using differential pricing can dramatically increase affordability, and thus accessibility.
 I am passionate about changing the access to care in Asia and beyond.
 I strongly believe that differential pricing could become a leading solution.

 For the past two years, Bijay Singh has successfully been leading the Business Development function, a substantial growth driver of Business Unit Healthcare at DKSH.
-As of July 1, 2017, he will be heading Business Unit Healthcare.
+Since July 1, 2017, he is heading Business Unit Healthcare.